Cethric/Cethric.github.io/_drafts/2020-04-22-Introduction-to-GraphQL.md

 ---

 In this blog post I will cover some basic techniques to create a GraphQL server using the Apollo Server Library and the Hasura GraphQL engine.
 I will then go on to provide an example of to connect a client application to the GraphQL server.
+I should also note that this tutorial does not cover all of the features of GraphQL but only a few of them

 # GraphQL Server